Free tool · Overpayment calculator

 What is the legal cap on the care management fee?

 The care management fee is legally capped at 10% of your quarterly budget under the Aged Care Rules 2025.
-For Classification 3 ($5,479.94/quarter), that cap is $547.99 per quarter.
-This cap applies to care management specifically — administration fees are separate and not capped, but must be disclosed in your service agreement.
+For Classification 3 ($5,491.43/quarter), that cap is $549.14 per quarter.

 Is the administration fee capped?

 Administration fees are not legally capped under the current Support at Home rules.
 However, they must be clearly disclosed in your service agreement before you sign.
-If you were not told about administration fees upfront, or if the percentage charged differs from what was agreed, you can dispute it.

 What if my provider charges a combined fee without itemising?